isomerpages/moe-westviewpri/_our-curriculum-old/Core CCAs/Environmental Science Club.md

 growing and harvesting their own fresh veggies, they also become plant doctors, checking on the health of our leafy greens and ensuring our high-tech hydroponics and aquaponics systems are in tip-top shape.
-It’s all about hands-on fun, learning, and making our gardens bloom with life!</p>
+It’s all about hands-on fun, learning, and making our gardens bloom with life! 🌱🍅</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Core CCAs/Environmental Science Club/Screenshot_2025_01_13_110606.png">